thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ### Flashing the FC
 - Double check you are using the correct firmware version.
 - Make sure you set the flight controller to DFU mode before trying to flash a new firmware.
+### Some motors overheat
+If some motors are hotter than the others, it is possible that they are not calibrated properly.
+To calibrate them, download BL-Heli and follow:
+- Take the propellers off
+- Unplug the battery
+- Connect to the FC
+- Open BL-heli configurator as administrator (or root)
+- Go to motors, check the acknowledgement and follow the calibration instructions.

 ## Acknowledgements
 Author of the original version of this manual: https://github.com/CharlesSol7